Come walk in our beautiful park

 kata djuta - central australia

-In just 3 of my (74yo) lifetimes, we have ruined much of our once ‘beautiful park’ (the early settler description of this continent) and, unbelievably, are increasing the rate at which we do so
+In just 3 of my (74yo) lifetimes, we have ruined much of our once ‘beautiful park’ (the 230 year settler description of this continent) and, unbelievably, are increasing the rate at which we do so

-If there are actions and ideas that so defy logic, analysis and direct experience .. then here they are .. we are deliberately destroying our earth home
+If there are actions and ideas that so defy logic, analysis and/or direct experience .. then here they are .. we are deliberately destroying our earth home

 Aboriginal and Torres Strait Islander peoples have lived on the land and seas around the Australian continent for more than 60,000 years.
 They are the First Peoples.